 Simply Translate Android App | Like the above website, this app hides your identity from Google, while letting you use Google's Korean (and other languages) translations.
 You'll need to sideload it. |

 Android Dictionary | QuickDic is a free, open-source dictionary app for your Android gadget.
-Once you have it installed, you can download a Korean-English and English-Korean dictionary.
+Install it and grab the Korean-English and English-Korean dictionary.
 This app is totally off-line, so if you're stuck somewhere with no mobile data service, you can still get word help.
-For more privacy, get it from F-Droid. |
+For more privacy, get it from F-Droid instead. |

 NJStar Communicator | If you know some Korean and want to type it, but don't want to buy a special keyboard for your desktop or notebook computer, check out this Windows (only, alas) program.
 It's a bit pricey by current standards, but it gives you an on-screen Hangul keyboard.
 There's a free trial download. |